kad3nce/collective/README.markdown

 * Versioned pages
 * Textile/Markdown content formatting
 * Pretty page urls
-* Markup and Styling still looks like wiki.merbivore.com
+* Markup and Styling still tied to wiki.merbivore.com (both of which are copyright Ezra Zygmuntowicz).
+Thus Collective is not ready for reuse unless one removes merbivore.sass and restyles the wiki.

 Take It For A Spin
 ------------------